 The Council carries out a rolling programme that ensures that all Property, Plant and Equipment (PPE) required to be measured at current value, or in the case of surplus assets fair value, is carried out at least every five years.
 Investment Properties are valued annually.

-During 2017/18, Wilks Head & Eve (WHE) carried out a re-valuation of all of the Council's investment properties as well as the following PPE assets:
+During 2018/19, Wilks Head & Eve (WHE) carried out a re-valuation of all of the Council's investment properties as well as all of the PPE assets: